 ARTICLES

-Labor Day: All the Essential Details About This Worldwide Holiday
+Happy Labor Day!
+Learn More About the Essential Details of This Worldwide Holiday

-What flowers are gifted on Labor Day, and why this day is celebrated.
+Discover more about the history, what flowers can be gifted on Labor Day, and why this day is celebrated.

 Special Days

-For all the hard, talented, independent, intelligent, and responsible workers out there: this is your day!
+For all the working, talented, independent, intelligent, and responsible workers out there: this is your day!
 Labor Day is usually celebrated on May 1st of every year throughout various Latin American and European countries.
-Here's everything you must know about Labor Day including its origin, what flowers are gifted on Labor Day, and why this day is celebrated.
+Here's everything you must know about it including its origin, what flowers are gifted on Labor Day, and why this day is celebrated.

 Labor Day - Celebrating the Arduous Work of People Worldwide